Jujure/juju.re/jujure/content/writeups/q-solved.md

 ## TL;DR

-The scripts builds a quantum circuit describing an unstructured search algorithm inspired by the grover's algorithm.
+The script builds a quantum circuit describing an unstructured search algorithm inspired by the grover's algorithm.
 Its goal is to find among all possible inputs, the one(s) with the highest probability to match a predefined criteria.